-Chances are, as a vacation rental host you have plenty of competition for your short-term rental.
+Chances are, as a vacation rental host, you have plenty of competition for your short-term rental.
 You will need to offer elements that will make you stand out from competing vacation rentals.
-To help you do so, here are some elements that will make it hard to resist your vacation rental.
+To help you do so, here are some aspects that will make it hard to resist your vacation rental.

 You must make sure the value of your rental outweighs the costs to entice potential renters.
-Not all guests are looking for the lowest price, but looking for the best deals.
-Some elements that renters look for in a higher priced rental are updated amenities, spaciousness and location.
+Not all guests are looking for the lowest price but looking for the best deals.
+Some elements that renters look for in a higher-priced rental are updated amenities, spaciousness, and location.
 Examples of updated amenities can include quality appliances and granite countertops.
-Close proximity to a downtown or beautiful views make for a great location, and will help you stand out from competing vacation rentals.
+A close proximity to downtown or beautiful views make for a great location and will help you stand out from competing vacation rentals.

-Take high quality pictures that are up to date and accurate.
-Pictures taken with a good quality camera and in good lighting will show off your beautiful vacation rental.
-Make sure that your pictures are up to date.
+Take high-quality pictures that are up to date and accurate.
+Images taken with a good quality camera and in good lighting will show off your beautiful vacation rental.
+Make sure that your photos are up to date.
 This will prevent your renter from being surprised if the rental is not what they thought it would look like.
 Lastly, be sure that your pictures are not to deceiving.
 Some cameras with wide angle lense can create a room that looks very large but in actuality is small.
 Adding square footage in your description helps to avoid size deception.